 Complying with the proper rules and regulations for chemical packaging is crucial to ensure that chemicals are stored correctly, avoid degradation, and can be disposed of safely.
 Still, it can be easy to get inundated with information about this important area, which is why we’ve put together a brief guide to help you with all your chemical packaging questions.

 To get started, packaging for chemicals is generally split into one of two categories: UN Approved Packaging and non-UN Approved Packaging.

 In this post:

-UN packaging can be split into two further categories:
+UN packaging can be split into three further categories: